MORE-Platform/more-app-multiplatform/docs/adr/adr-mobile-cross-platform-development-selection.md

 There are different options to develop an app for both platforms.
 It can be categorized into native and mobile cross-platform development.

+- Individual native Implementation
   - iOS Native
   - Android Native
 - Flutter
 - Kotlin Multiplatform Mobile
 - React-Native